PTA Speakers Bureau

 Geriatric and Adult Specialty Team Registered Nurse

-In her role at Partners, Carla provides formal training, education, consultation, and technical assistance to long-term care facility staff that serve geriatric and adult residents with mental illness.
+Carla provides formal training, education, consultation, and technical assistance to long-term care facility staff that serve geriatric and adult residents with mental illness.
 She also provides education and training in the community on topics relating to caring for older citizens and adults living with mental illness.

 Charity N. Bridges, MA, LPA, HSP-PA

-Utilization Management Manager
+Utilization Management Director

-Training Specialties: Mediation Proceedings; Service Decision Appeals
+Training Specialties: Mediation Proceedings, and Service Decision Appeals

-Charity Bridges is a licensed and experienced behavioral health clinician who has worked in the behavioral health field for over twenty years.
+Charity is a licensed and experienced behavioral health clinician who has worked in the behavioral health field for over twenty years.
 During her tenure, she has worked in all aspects of care, from working directly with individuals in services to managed care functions.

 Charity has participated in countless mediation proceedings and State Fair Hearings pending in the North Carolina Office of Administrative Hearings (OAH).
 She has worked as a behavioral health clinician, community mental health therapist, crisis clinician, and developmental clinician throughout her career.
 Charity continues to further her development and growth in all areas of behavioral health services.